Hardback, 495 pages, 2-color

 What Would You Recommend? exercises require choices among techniques from several chapters

-Additional practice problems (arithmetic, algebra, and complex operations) will be available on this site.
+Additional practice problems in arithmetic, algebra, and complex operations are in Free Materials on this site.

 Additional attention to criticism of null hypothesis significance testing (NHST)